-- Informal assessments to gauge individual children's current interests, development and learning styles will take place at the start of the year. - The children are encouraged to self-assess and reflect on their own learning. - The Early Years Foundation Stage profile is completed by the end of June and the LA is given a summary of each child's achievement profile.
-This information is also used to report on the progress in each of the seven areas of learning to parents. - An end of year report summarising the achievements from the Foundation Stage profile is sent to parents.
+- Informal assessments to gauge individual children's current interests, development and learning styles will take place at the start of the year. - The children are encouraged to self-assess and reflect on their own learning. - The Early Years Foundation Stage profile is completed by the end of June and shared with Year 1 teacher. - An end of year report summarising the achievements from the Foundation Stage profile is sent to parents.

 Teaching and Learning is monitored in line with the School's Monitoring Policy by the literacy and mathematics subject leaders through lesson observations, pupil interviews and whole school work sampling.
 Other areas of learning and development in the foundation stage are monitored by the respective leaders on a rolling programme as outlined in the School Development Plan.
 The Senior Leadership Team monitor teaching and learning across the Foundation Stage throughout the year and analyse the EYFS Profile data.
-There is also a nominated EYFS Academy Councillor who monitors EYFS across the year.